Teruo Nakamura: Discovery

-Nakamura's hut was accidentally discovered by a pilot in mid-1974.
-In November of that year, the Japanese Embassy in Jakarta requested assistance from the Indonesian government in organizing a search mission, which was conducted by the Indonesian Air Force on Morotai, leading to Nakamura's arrest by Indonesian soldiers on 18 December 1974.
-He was flown to Jakarta and hospitalized there.
+In 1974, after reports of a "naked wild man" living in the mountains surfaced, the Indonesian military mounted an expedition.
+He was found on 18 December 1974 and taken to Jakarta, where he was examined by doctors who declared him to be in good health, though he came down with a mild case of malaria shortly after.

-News of his discovery reached Japan on 27 December.
+News of Nakamura's discovery reached Japan on 27 December.
 Nakamura decided to be repatriated straight to Taiwan, bypassing Japan.
 As his wage arrears, Nakamura received 38,279 yen, which at the time was equal to a month's pay for a private in the Japan Self-Defense Forces.
 He also received 30,000 yen for "necessary expenses", so he could be repatriated to Taiwan.

-Upon his return, the Taiwanese press referred to him as "Lee Kuang-hui", a name he learned of only after his repatriation.
+Upon Nakamura's return, the Taiwanese press referred to him as "Lee Kuang-hui", a name he learned of only after his repatriation.
 Initially, the Republic of China government on Taiwan (under the rule of Kuomintang leader Chiang Kai-shek) did not receive him well, seeing him as a Japanese loyalist.

-At the time, the Japanese public's perceptions of Nakamura and his repatriation differed considerably from those of earlier holdouts, such as Hirō Onoda, who had been discovered only a few months earlier and was both an officer and ethnically Japanese.
-As a private in a colonial unit on foreign soil, Nakamura was not entitled to a pension (due to a 1953 change in the law on pensions), and he thus received only the sum of ¥68,000.
+At the time, the Japanese public's perceptions of Nakamura and his repatriation differed considerably from those of earlier holdouts, such as Hiroo Onoda, who had been discovered only a few months earlier and was both an officer and ethnically Japanese.
+As a private in a colonial unit on foreign soil, Nakamura was not entitled to a pension due to a 1953 change in the law on pensions, and he thus received only the sum of ¥68,000.
 Following considerable outcry in the press, the government made an exception for Nakamura and offered him ¥3.5 million in total on top of ¥750,000 in public donations from Japanese citizens.

+After his return to Taiwan, Nakamura found that his parents and all but two of his siblings were dead, with his surviving siblings now going by Chinese names, his son was now a father of four, and his wife had remarried.
+His wife's new husband was willing to separate from her and let the couple reunite but Nakamura declined the offer.
+He subsequently moved into an apartment close to where his ex-wife and her new husband lived.

 Five years after his repatriation, on 15 June 1979, Nakamura died of lung cancer.